Inioluwani/LITA-CAPSTONE-PROJECT-CUSTOMER-DATA/README.md

 ### Observation from Visualizations
 Looking at the subscription trends, the highest revenue was from the basic subscription type with a total revenue of 33,776,735 and the least revenue from the standard subscription type with a total revenue of 16,864,376.
 The region with the highest revenue is the East with revenue of 16,958,763 and only the basic subscription type is subscribed to in the East.
 Only the basic subscription type is subscribed to in the North which has the least total revenue of 16,817,972.
 Only the premium is subsribed to in the South and only the standard is subscribed to in the West.
 The top 5 customers by revenue are Liam,Mike,Sophia,Nina and Anna with revenues of 343744,3427436,3414995,3399895 and 3398288 respectively.

-The region with the highest calculation is the East with a total cancellation of 8488
+The region with no cancellation is the East, the North has the highest of cancellations with 5067 cancellations, most cancellations were done on the basic subscription type.
+The average subscription duration is 12 months.The most popular subscription type is the basic subscription type with 16921 subscribers.The region with the most customer is the East with 8488 customers and the west has the least customers with 8420 customers.
+There are more customers in 2022 compared to 2023.
+There were 20,275 customers in 2022 and 13512 customers in 2023.

+### Recommendation from Analysis